Lightning 100 Presents

 Join Lightning 100 and Marathon Music Works as we salute our veterans with a live concert which will highlight & support Middle Tennessee Veterans & charities.
 Three Middle Tennessee Veteran Charities have been selected to receive proceeds from this event and we are excited to embrace ReBoot Combat Recovery, Operation Song & CreatiVets.

-No refunds - No exceptions.
+Absolutely no refunds - no exceptions.
 Lineups and times are subject to change.
-Valid government-issued photo ID required.
+Valid government-issued photo ID required for entry to age-restricted events.
 Tickets available at the door (if not sold out).
 No re-entry.https://www.marathonmusicworks.com/event/1771108/

 A shared love for bluegrass, folk, and singer/songwriter music sparked a different musical friendship for Reames between him and banjo player, Barton Davies.
 Before long, the two youngsters enthusiastically bounced songs off each other and discovered some of their favorite bands like The Steel Drivers, John Hartford, and The Infamous Stringdusters together.
 In no time at all, they were writing and performing songs of their own, an at the age of 16, they formed their own band.
 Only, they needed a mandolin player.
 That's when they called Logan - and the two longtime friends, and now, Davies, were bandmates once again.

 "We were still too young to step foot inside a bar when we first started to play," Davies recalls, "so we'd set up shop on the sidewalk outside of Robert's Western World in downtown Nashville and play our own songs for whomever would listen."
 According to Davies - about halfway through one of their sets, a man came stumbling out of Robert's, got in Barton's face and yelled "play that thing, Banjo Boy!
 Faster now, ya hear?
 C'mon, Banjo!"

 Reames texted Davies later that night - "Boy Named Banjo."